-College recruiting can be a tough process.
 College coaches spend endless hours going over potential recruits’ videos, conversing with them through email, and even scouring their social media profile(s) in order to gain the clearest picture on the type of student-athlete they are recruiting to join their program.
 With so many athletes out there for coaches to choose from, it is on the athletes themselves to make sure they stand out and attract the interest of coaches at the schools they are interested in attending.
-Recruits must be ultra-aware of everything they are doing at all times, but they also must be aware of what they are not doing as well.
+Recruits must be ultra-aware of everything they are always doing, but they also must be aware of what they are not doing as well.
 We have compiled a list of three key points you should do, as well as three things you should avoid when interacting with a coach or recruiter.

-These tips are not necessarily the be-all and end-all when it comes to getting recruited, but applying these tips can put yourself in a better position and increase your chances of landing that scholarship.
+Finally, these tips are not necessarily the be-all and end-all when it comes to getting recruited.
+But applying these tips can put yourself in a better position and increase your chances of landing that scholarship.
 For more on how you can better yourself and take the next step, check out our website!

 Do you want to learn more?
 Connect with us!